Psykopear/neovim-package-info/README.md

 it will print and hihglight it next to the current one.

 ## Installation
+You will need cargo in th path and the latest stable version of rust.

 Using vim-plug:
 ```
 Plug 'Psykopear/neovim-package-info', { 'do': './install.sh' }